Configuration of your application

-Please mind that this is not working at the moment for PHP applications.
+Please mind that this is currently not possible for PHP applications.
 If you want to pass environment variables to your PHP application contact the makandra operations team to configure it for you.

 If your application expects configuration via environment variables you can place a